What are the best digital communication tools for keeping stakeholders informed?

 A major benefit of an owned website for a project or organisation is the ability to self-publish news and blog content.

-This gives you the opportunity to broadcast updates around the project and keep stakeholders adequately informed.
+This gives you the opportunity to broadcast updates about the project and keep stakeholders adequately informed.
 However, for news and blogs to work to their full potential, they need to be kept up-to-date.

-- Invite guest bloggers.
 Guest bloggers give you the opportunity to share an audience.
 Try including guest posts as part of your stakeholder information process.
-Invite High-Interest/High-Influence stakeholders to blog on your site and encourage them to share it on their Social media channels.
+Invite High-Interest/High-Influence stakeholders to blog on your site and encourage them to share it on their social media channels.

 For engaging and informing large groups of stakeholders, there’s no better tool than social media.